MarkPCExpertYT/TVSharper/README.md

  - The video window is now a normal window visible in the taskbar

 Removed features:
- - Built-in gain control (replaced with direct sampling option)
+ - Built-in program gain control (replaced with direct sampling option)

 To-do:
  - [ ] Better layout